udacity/P1_Facial_Keypoints/README.md

 | Criteria       		|     Meets Specifications	        			            |
 |:---------------------:|:---------------------------------------------------------:|
 | Predict and display the keypoints on each detected face. | After face detection with a Haar cascade and face pre-processing, apply your trained model to each detected face, and display the predicted keypoints on each face in the image. |

-__For testers:__

-Please answer the following questions, as I'm aiming to improve and add to this project:

-* How could this project be improved?
-* Where were the instructions most confusing?

-* Would you like the ability to overlay simple graphics on a face -- i.e sunglasses on detected eye keypoints?
-* Would you like to learn how to group faces by pose (facing left/right/etc) using unsupervised clustering like k-means?

-Thank you so much for your time!